simonfels/steam-achievements-organizer/README.md

 ## DATABASE TODOs

 ### general
-- [ ] save number of games with achievements, number of achievements, number of earned achievements (to reduce queries)
-  - users:
-    + number of games with achievements
-    + number of completed games
-- [ ] don't save any game without achievements
 - [ ] mark completed (user)-games (+ when it was completed -> when was the last achievement unlocked)
 - [ ] add columns `created_at` & `updated_at` to every table
 - [ ] log number of api calls to db (because of 100,000 per day limitation)